Fujifilm X-T1 versus Fujifilm X-M1

 |Panasonic GH4 (⇒ lft | rgt)||Four Thirds||15.9||4608||3456||4K/30p||23.2||12.8||791||74|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-T1 provides a higher frame rate than the X-M1.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-T1 provides a higher frame rate than the X-M1.
 It can shoot video footage at 1080/60p, while the X-M1 is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-T1 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X-M1 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Fujifilm X-T1 and Fujifilm X-M1 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.